-Desiring you could quit your day job is the first stage on your way to possessing your own business.
+Desiring you to quit your day job is the first stage to possessing your own business.
 Figuring out what kind of business to start comes next.
-To get new business ideas rolling, ask yourself what you are right and what you like to do.
+To get new business ideas rolling, ask yourself what you are doing and what you like to do.

-Hobbies that could hypothetically be monetized and turned into businesses include painting, woodworking, baking, web design, dog training, literally anything that delivers value to others.
-The problem is that many of us are afraid to act, even when we know we have a marketable skill because we are scared of failure.
+Hobbies that could be monetized and turned into businesses include painting, woodworking, baking, web design, dog training, and anything that delivers value to others.
+The problem is that many of us are afraid to act, even when we know we have a marketable skill because we fear failure.
 We dread that if we attempt to monetize a hobby and fail, we’ll no longer feel joy or satisfaction from the activity, or others will regard us contrarily.
-This monetization can be a frightening proposition that may avert many talented individuals from pursuing their dream.
+This monetization can be frightening and may avert many talented individuals from pursuing their dreams.
 Trying to monetize a hobby isn’t easy, but on the other hand, it certainly isn’t rocket science.
 With a little planning and strategic bookkeeping execution, you can enjoy a positive result.
-Listed below are a few guidelines:
+Listed below are a few guidelines: ADP.
+Payroll – HR – Benefits

 Create a plan